The Blood Cult Project

 About each piece

-• Lord of Blood (Coyote): Coyotes are known to be vicious towards humans.
+• Lord of Blood (Coyote): Coyotes make excellent hunters.
 They are closely related to wolves which is why I made them the Lord of Blood.
 Known to prey on pets and other animals they are relentless when it comes to survival.
 The Lord of Blood embodies the power to do what it must in order to receive what they desire.
-The branches of the tree reach down towards the blood moon, engulfing its energy and turning it into its own.
+The branches of the tree reach down towards the blood moon, engulfing the energy of the moon and turning it into its own.
 There are six sigils, three on each side representing: Empowerment, Sacrifice, Fertility, Life-Force, Death, and Dynasty.

 • Blood Cult (Muskrat): Muskrats are rodents which most rodents are seen as pests.
 This piece represents their sacrifice and grief, to be misunderstood by humankind.
 The bloodshed of many to be witnessed by the blood moon.